obfusk/fdroid-fakesigner-poc/OVERVIEW.md

   still uses their own custom code for certificate extraction instead of combining signature verification and certificate extraction into one step using `apksig` (for which code was provided to them, which they ignored).
+- This approach will likely result in further exploits being discovered and should be considered fundamentally broken.
 - F-Droid has falsely claimed that "APKs signed by v1-only are not even installable on latest Android versions".
 - F-Droid has claimed to be unable to use the provided patches as-is because of